Ange230700/back-office-app/README.md

 # Projet_Collectif_Template

-Below is a detailed code review of your project along with suggestions for improvement.
+Below is a detailed code review of this project along with suggestions for improvement.
 Overall, the project shows a good understanding of using components such as Symfony Routing, Twig for templating, PDO with prepared statements, and Monolog for logging.
-The project’s structure—with controllers, models, views (Twig templates), and utilities—is a good start toward a modular MVC‐like design.
+The project’s structure with controllers, models, views (Twig templates), and utilities is a good start toward a modular MVC‐like design.
 However, there are some areas where improvements could help increase maintainability, consistency, and security.
 Here are the key points:

 ## Model